ElPioterro/stock-market-project/README.md

 ## General Information

-- This project is represention of real-life stock-market prices for various items.
+This project is represention of real-life stock-market prices for various items.

-- Purpose of this project:
+Purpose of this project is to:
-- [x] Get A as final grade for web-development class.
+- [x] get "A" as final grade for web-development class.

 #### Update #1